code-with-amitk/Code-examples/Networking/OSI-Layers/Layer-7/Protocols/HTTP/README.md

 ### HTTP Terms
 <a name=cok></a>
 #### HTTP Cookie / Web cookie / Internet cookie / browser cookie
-This is small file _created by Web server_ while user is browsing a website & placed on the user's computer.
+This is a file _created by Web browser_ & placed on the user's computer.
 - **why?**
-  - web servers can store stateful information(eg: items in shopping cart etc) on the user’s device OR
+  - Web Server asks web browser to store some information locally so that when Web Browser again queries web server, Web server can identify:
+    - Whether it's same web browser or different.
+    - Whether it's same information asked by web browser or different.
   - To track the user's browsing activity(clicking particular buttons, recording which pages were visited in the past).
   - Saving info user entered in forms: names, addresses, passwords(stored as hashed), and payment card numbers.
 ```c